jaredLunde/render-props/packages/mouse-position/README.md

 # MousePosition
-A state container which provides a simple and performant interface for tracking the position of the mouse as it moves around the screen - perfect for UX analytic tracking and also in-browser gaming.
+A state container which provides an and performant interface for tracking the position of the mouse as it moves around the screen - perfect for UX analytic tracking and also in-browser gaming.